 Types of Transactions

-First, let’s define “card-present” and “card-not-present.”
+Firstly, let’s define “card-present” and “card-not-present.”
 More than just the physical presence of the credit card, a transaction is considered “card-present” only if electronic data is captured at the time of the sale.
-Data can be captured by swiping a magnetic strip card, dipping an EMV chip card, or tapping an NFC / contactless digital wallet with a stored card, like a smartphone with Apple Pay enabled.
+You can capture data by swiping a magnetic strip card, dipping an EMV chip card, or tapping an NFC / contactless digital wallet with a stored card, like a smartphone using Apple Pay.

-All other payment methods are considered “card-not-present” even if the card is physically with the customer at the time of the transaction.
+All other payment methods constitute “card-not-present” transactions even if the customer physically brings the card at the time of the transaction.

 Card-present transaction methods include: